 - For example: If the course attendance policy allows three unexcused absences per semester and in-class participation is an essential element for meeting course objectives, two additional absences due to disability impacts may be reasonable.

-If the student and/or instructor become concerned about the use of this accommodation, they should immediately communicate with the student’s assigned Ability Access Specialist.
+If the student and/or instructor become concerned about the use of this accommodation, they should immediately communicate with the student’s assigned Access Specialist.
 Waiting until the end of the semester to discuss attendance concerns will cause extreme difficulties with intervention and making reasonable determinations.

-If a disability-related absence occurs on a scheduled exam and/or quiz day, it may be reasonable to permit a make-up assessment.
+- If a disability-related absence occurs on a scheduled exam and/or quiz day, it may be reasonable to permit a make-up assessment.
 This does not cover the student to reschedule/miss assessments regularly or for non-disability related reasons.

-Absences for non-disability reasons are not excused by this accommodation.
+- Absences for non-disability reasons are not excused by this accommodation.

-Providing documentation to a professor is not required when a student is absent due to a disability flare up.
+- Providing documentation to a professor is not required when a student is absent due to a disability flare up.

-Like all accommodations, the accommodation periodic unavoidable absences cannot be implemented retroactively.
+- Like all accommodations, the accommodation periodic unavoidable absences cannot be implemented retroactively.
 Absence accommodation requests made late in the semester may not apply to absences that occurred earlier in the course.

 Student Responsibilities